-The Open Group, a vendor and technology-neutral consortium, has a vision of Boundaryless Information Flow achieved through global interoperability in a secure, reliable, and timely manner.
-The Open Group mission is to drive the creation of Boundaryless Information Flow by:

-- Working with customers to capture, understand, and address current and emerging requirements, establish policies, and share best practices - Working with suppliers, consortia, and standards bodies to develop consensus and facilitate interoperability, to evolve and integrate open specifications and open source technologies - Offering a comprehensive set of services to enhance the operational efficiency of consortia - Developing and operating the industry's premier certification service and encouraging procurement of certified products
+The Open Group is a vendor-neutral and technology-neutral consortium, whose vision of Boundaryless Information Flow will enable access to integrated information within and between enterprises based on open standards and global interoperability.
+The Open Group works with customers, suppliers, consortia, and other standards bodies.
+Its role is to capture, understand, and address current and emerging requirements, establish policies, and share best practices; to facilitate interoperability, develop consensus, and evolve and integrate specifications and Open Source technologies; to offer a comprehensive set of services to enhance the operational efficiency of consortia; and to operate the industry's premier certification service, including UNIX certification.